DSdatsme/automate_mongo/README.md

 it then creates a bootable disk from snapshot and then a new instance(here new-instance) is created using newly created bootable disk. and lastly it restarts the mongo server which is mentioned in the startup script.

+Requirements:
+A local system to run scripts where you have already setup "gcloud auth login" a bucket with data inside (here ernon.json) access to create bucket and google compute